Future of Work in B&F:

 Health and Safety/On-Site Work:

 A: Yes.
 At this time, daily screening using the ResponsiBLUE app remains in place.
-For more information, read the June 17 update from President Schlissel.
+For more information, visit the Campus Blueprint website.

 A: For those areas utilizing shared/hotel workspaces, staff are expected to clean the workspace before leaving using provided cleaning supplies.
 If desired, staff may also clean the workspace upon arrival.